-Should the publication of these various regulations be delayed, a decision to award Falcon an exploration right over the acreage may be delayed or, the company may be required to resubmit an application or risk losing its exclusive right to obtain an exploration right over the TCP acreage or if the Company is awarded a licence, the Company will not be entitled to conduct hydraulic fracturing.
+Notwithstanding the promulgations of the Regulations, the processing of Falcon's exploration right application may be delayed and will not necessarily result in the award of an exploration right.
 These eventualities could have a material adverse effect on the Group's business, prospects, financial condition and results of operations.

 On 12 March 2014, South Africa's parliament approved the MPRDA Bill which amends the Mineral and Petroleum Resources Development Act (28 of 2002), South Africa's main petroleum law.
 Among the proposed changes, the law provides the state with a free carried interest of 20% in all new gas and oil exploration and production ventures.
 In addition to this 20% free carried interest, the government introduced a new clause entitling it to further participation in the form of an acquisition at an agreed price or production sharing agreements.
 No percentage limit on this entitlement has been stated in the amendments.
 The MPRDA Bill only provides a framework and regulations must be promulgated to give effect to it.
-In Q2 2014, the new Minister of Mineral Resources requested the President to delay the signature of the MPRDA Bill in order to give him time to investigate the matter.
-In January 2015, the President has referred the MPRDA Bill back to the National Assembly for reconsideration.
+In Q2 2014, the then new Minister of Mineral Resources requested the President to delay the signature of the MPRDA Bill in order to give him time to investigate the matter.
+In January 2015, the President referred the MPRDA Bill back to the National Assembly for reconsideration.
 The terms of the reconsidered bill might impact on the Group's ability to successfully farm-out its South African interest which may have a material adverse effect on the Group's business, prospects, financial condition and results of operations.